Biddut-Roy/inventory-server-side/README.md

  - jwt token verify system is used to secure the admin section.
  - Mailing is done using Nodemailer.
  - All routes are secured
- - anyone to join live chat-room
+ - anyone to join live chat-room same time